 Starting Deer Mineral Sites

-The coming months are crucial for whitetails.
-While the woods are lush - food is abundant and life is easy right now - the deer are packing on pounds to prepare for next winter.
+Food is plentiful right now and the deer are eating all they can to pack on the pounds for next winter.
 Many does are pregnant and require proper nutrition to ensure healthy fetal development and aid in lactation after they give birth.
 Meanwhile, bucks are growing their antlers.
 Providing them with minerals will supplement what they’re often lacking in their natural diet.

-Liquid minerals seep right into the soil, are fast-acting and effective.
-They can also be poured onto logs and tree stumps.
-However, it won’t last very long and you’ll have to reapply several times throughout the summer.
-Blocks last the longest, but it takes more time for them to dissolve.
+If you’re looking for fast and effective options, liquid minerals will seep right into the soil.
+They can also be poured onto logs and tree stumps, but they ,won’t last very long and you’ll have to reapply several times throughout the spring and summer.
+Blocks are a favorite and last the longest, but it takes more time for them to dissolve.
 Minerals in granular form can be mixed into the soil or with corn or other supplemental feed pellets for use inside of a feeder.
-An effective method is to use a block or granular minerals initially, and use a liquid to refresh the site periodically throughout the summer.

 Picking a Site